 NAIDOC Week events at Federation University

-In 2021 Federation will be holding NAIDOC extension activities the week of the 26 July.
+In 2022 Federation will be holding NAIDOC extension activities in July.

 Events to be confirmed